Measuring Competency, Not Performance: Item-Aware Evaluation Across Medical Benchmarks: MedIRT Framework

+We randomly sampled 100 LLMs from the OpenRouter API \citep{OpenRouter2025} to represent the current generative AI landscape, spanning model sizes from 3B to over 400B parameters, both proprietary and open-source systems, and a range of specializations including general-purpose, instruction-tuned, reasoning-optimized, and code-focused variants.
+Detailed model statistics are provided in Appendix Table~\ref{tab:model_statistics}.

-To ensure reliable evaluation, we applied strict selection criteria: (1) API accessibility and standardized interfaces, (2) operational reliability (error rates $<5\%$), (3) reasonable inference times ($<120$ seconds per query), and (4) consistent availability during the evaluation period.
-After applying these criteria, 80 models successfully completed the full evaluation protocol and were included in our final analysis.
-All models were evaluated under identical inference parameters to ensure fair comparison: \textbf{Temperature} 0 for deterministic sampling; \textbf{Maximum tokens} 3000 to accommodate single-letter responses with a safety margin for reasoning; \textbf{Reasoning mode} was set to low to minimize computational overhead; \textbf{Retry} maximum three attempts per question to handle transient API failures.
-This standardized configuration ensures that observed performance differences reflect genuine model capabilities rather than parameter optimization artifacts.
-Simultaneously, our operational telemetry captures authentic computational costs associated with each model's inference process, providing decision-makers with complete information for deployment planning.
+To ensure reliable evaluation, we applied strict selection criteria: accessible via a standardized API interface, an error rate below 5\%, inference time under 120 seconds per query, and consistent availability throughout the evaluation period.
+After applying these criteria, 71 models completed the full evaluation protocol and were included in the final analysis.
+All models were evaluated under identical inference parameters (temperature~0, maximum 3,000 tokens, low reasoning mode, and up to three retries per query) to ensure that observed differences reflect genuine capability rather than configuration artifacts.
+Full prompt templates and parsing details are provided in Appendix~\ref{sec:prompt} and~\ref{sec:parsing}.